inflearn logo

 Learn how to track how L1→L2 messages are delivered using only event logs.

 [Example] The essence of a bridge: Message creation → Registration → Execution.
-Understand this flow, and you will see how the chain works.
+Understanding this flow allows you to see the chain.

 Understand the entire bridge message flow from deposit to L2 execution at a glance.